fjorgemota/jimple/README.md

 * \~1KB minified and gzipped — **tested** on CI using [size-limit](https://github.com/ai/size-limit);
 * Did I mention it has a really simple API? :)

-### Try it Online

-If you liked these features, feel free to test Jimple in a Node.js environment without installing anything by using [RunKit](https://npm.runkit.com/jimple).
-Give it a try! :)

 ## Installation

 Install via npm: